 The work of the Commissioner for Children and Young People, Helen Connolly, is directly informed by listening to the views and opinions of children and young people living in South Australia.
-Commissioner Connolly has heard that the voices of 8 – 12 year olds are often not heard and in guiding the work of her office devised a project that would enable this group of South Australians to tell her what is most important to them.
+Commissioner Connolly has heard that the voices of 8 – 12 year olds are often not heard and in guiding the work of her office devised an engagement initiative that would enable this group of South Australians to tell her what is most important to them.

-Conducted in Term 4 of each school year, the 2020 Tell Helen Postcards project is now underway.
-Postcards containing six questions have now been distributed to all primary government and independent schools across South Australia, with assistance sought from teachers to encourage their 8-12 year old students to complete the post cards and return them to the Commissioner by Friday 11 December, 2020 (ie end of Term 4).
+Conducted in Term 4 of each school year, the 2020 Tell Helen Postcards initiative is now underway.
+Postcards containing four questions have now been distributed to all primary government and independent schools across South Australia, with assistance sought from teachers to encourage their 8-12 year old students to complete the postcards and return them to the Commissioner by Friday 11 December, 2020 (ie end of Term 4).

 Completion of the postcards need take no more than a few minutes.
 Responses are anonymous.
 Nothing is asked that would identify any individual student.

 The artwork for the postcard is available for download via the links below, along with instructions for teachers who may require additional copies and or parents and carers who know children 8 – 12 years of age who they would like to support to participate.

 - To significantly bolster student agency and civic participation for 8 – 12 year old children.

 - To encourage children aged 8 – 12 years to identify and share what aspects of their lives are most important to them.

 - To provide children aged 8 – 12 years with greater awareness of the Commissioner and her work.

 - To provide children aged 8 – 12 years with an opportunity to have their voices heard by sending a message to the Commissioner who will advocate on their behalf policy and decision makers on matters impacting on them on their behalf.